ichthyop/ichthyop/readme.txt

 * Random generator number in the horizontal dispersion process was always initialised with the same seed.
 Set a unique seed for every run.

 New features:
+* Linear growth can define custom larval stages with length thresholds
 * "Patches in zones" release mode accepts a new parameter "per_zone" to indicate whether the number of particles is global (as it used to be) or per release zones (new feature).
 * New plugin for ROMS3D OpenDAP
 * All the Dataset plugins detect automatically the unit of the time value by reading variable attribute "units".
 It can be either seconds or days, but can be easily extended to other units on demand.